 A portion of Mirror Lake Drive was washed away by Hurricane Matthew on October 8, 2016.
 This portion of roadway passed over the Mirror Lake Dam.
 A portion of the dam was also washed away by the flood waters.
 Following the disaster, the City conducted an assessment of the roadway and dam to determine an estimated cost for repairs.
 The estimated cost to repair the dam and roadway is $1.9 million.

-The City will begin a repair on Mirror Lake Dam in 2018 in the Van Story Hills neighborhood to repair damage from Hurricane Matthew floodwaters and re-open the road.
-Construction is expected to begin in October 2018 with a goal of being complete by June 2019.
-Advanced construction (utility relocation) has begun.
+The City will begin a repair on Mirror Lake Dam in 2019 in the Van Story Hills neighborhood to repair damage from Hurricane Matthew floodwaters and re-open the road.
+Construction is expected has begun and is expected to take approximately 9 months.

 - Status: Construction